With all the upcoming leadership events and keynotes that I have on my schedule, I’m on a pretty constant stream of planning conference calls.

 - be narrow.
 Keep a very tiny view of the future.
 You can’t succeed with any big wins, because there aren’t going to be any dramatic surprises in the future.
 Think small.
 Act accordingly.

 - study things to death.
-Don’t let any uncertainty creep into your decision making process.
-Make sure that if you are to do anything, that you’ve spent sufficient time and effort to understand all the variables.
-Your goal is ensuring that any decision is free of risk, unlikely to fail, and will in retrospect be carefully and fully documented.
+Don’t let any uncertainty creep into your decision-making process.
+Make sure that if you are to do anything, you’ve spent sufficient time and effort to understand all the variables.
+Your goal is to ensure that any decision is free of risk, unlikely to fail, and will in retrospect be carefully and fully documented.

 Wait!
 That’s 11 ways!
 And there are certainly more attitudes that help to destroy innovative thinking.

 What do you think?
 What are the other attitudes and ways of thinking that manage to shut down organizational idea machines?